jorgensd/dolfinx-tutorial/chapter1/fundamentals.md

 Adapted to FEniCSx by Jørgen S. Dokken

 The goal of this tutorial is to solve one of the most basic PDEs, the Poisson equations, with a few lines of code in FEniCSx.
-We start by introducing the most fundamental FEniCSx objects, such as `Function`, `FunctionSpace`, `TrialFunction` and `TestFunction`, and learn how to write a basic PDE solver.
+We start by introducing the most fundamental FEniCSx objects, such as `Function`, `functionspace`, `TrialFunction` and `TestFunction`, and learn how to write a basic PDE solver.
 This will include:
 - How to formulate a mathematical variational problem
 - How to apply boundary conditions